ionide/ionide-atom-fsharp/README.md

     ``apm develop atom-fsharp <full path to src/atom-fsharp folder>``
 * Type ``atom -d`` in command line to run Atom in development mode.
 If you open any F# file errors panel in the bottom should appear.

+## Contributing and copyright

+The project is hosted on [GitHub](https://github.com/ionide/ionide-fsharp) where you can [report issues](https://github.com/ionide/ionide-fsharp/issues), fork the project and submit pull requests.

+The library is available under [MIT license](https://github.com/ionide/ionide-fsharp/blob/master/LICENSE.md), which allows modification and redistribution for both commercial and non-commercial purposes.

 ### Maintainer(s)

 - [@Krzysztof-Cieslak](https://github.com/Krzysztof-Cieslak)

+## Code of Conduct

+This project adheres to No Code of Conduct.
+We are all adults.
+We accept everyone's contributions.
+Nothing else matters.

+For more information please visit the [No Code of Conduct](https://github.com/domgetter/NCoC) homepage.